ztellman/automat/README.md

 ![](docs/readme-6.png)

 In this diagram, `DEF` represents the default transition (in this case, anything but `2`), and `REJ` represents a rejection state.
-The `DEF` transition will consume the input, but the `REJ` transition will not.
+The `DEF` transition will consume the input, but the transition to the `REJ` state will not.

 ### using an FSM